 - Put the chocolate and butter in a large microwave-safe bowl, and stop and stir at 30-second intervals till the butter and chips are melted.
 Stir until the chips melt and the mixture is smooth.

 - Stir in the sugar, salt, espresso powder, and vanilla.

 - Add the eggs, beating briefly until smooth.
-Add the cocoa powder, and mix just to combine.
+Add the cocoa powder, and mix until combined.

-- Scrape batter into prepared pan and smooth top with offset spatula.
+- Scrape batter into prepared pan and smooth top with an offset spatula.

 - Bake the cake for 25 minutes.
-Top will look crusted over.
+The top will look crusted over.

-- Remove cake from the oven, and cool for 5 minutes.
+- Remove the cake from the oven, and cool for 5 minutes.

-- Loosen cake from pan around the perimeter with a knife or thin metal spatula.
-Flip cake onto serving platter and remove parchment.
+- Loosen the cake from the pan around the perimeter with a knife or small metal spatula.
+Flip the cake onto a serving platter and remove the parchment.

-- To make the glaze: Place chocolate and cream in microwave safe bowl.
-Stop and stir at 30 second intervals till chocolate is almost completely melted.
+- To make the glaze: Place chocolate and cream in a microwave-safe bowl.
+Stop and stir at 30-second intervals till the chocolate is almost completely melted.
 Let sit a minute or so and whisk till smooth.

-- Carefully pour and spread glaze over top of cake.
-Allow to set for a couple hours before serving.
+- Carefully pour and spread the glaze over the top of the cake.
+Allow to set for a couple of hours before serving.